The department uses social media to:

 Ministers’ Media Centre

-Department of Jobs and Small Business Graduate Program
+Department of Employment, Skills, Small and Family Business Graduate Program

 Learn more about the department’s ten month Graduate Program and when applications are open.